suchandler96/gem5-NVDLA/README.md

 ```
 gem5 + rtl: A Framework to Enable RTL Models Inside a Full-System Simulator.
 Guillem López-Paradís, Adrià Armejach, Miquel Moretó.
 ICPP 2021: 29:1-29:11
 ```
+# Code Structure
+Here we list the structure of codes apart from the gem5 skeleton:
+1. `ext/rtl/model_nvdla/` includes the wrapper class of NVDLA and embedded SPM (`wrapper_nvdla.cc`) and the logic of converting between gem5 packets and NVDLA AXI requests (`axiResponder.cc`);
+2. `src/rtl/rtlNVDLA.cc` puts the behavior of NVDLA as a gem5 object, e.g., sending and receiving memory requests;
+3. `src/dev/dma_nvdla.cc` describes the behavior of DMA engine;
+4. `bsc-util/` puts all the schedulers for invoking NVDLA in simulation;
+5. `bsc-util/nvdla_utilities/` puts all the compilation-related stuffs for NVDLA.

 # Installation
 ## Step 0: Install dependencies
-Verilator v3.912, clang v3.4 (install from pre-built binary), clang v6.0.0 (apt-get), aarch64-linux-gnu-gcc-7 (and g++) (apt-get), and other dependencies that this repo refers the user to other websites.
+Verilator v3.912, clang v3.4 (install from pre-built binary), clang v6.0.0 (through apt-get), aarch64-linux-gnu-gcc-7 (and g++) (apt-get), SystemC 2.3.0, perl (v5.10 required on NVDLA website, but v5.26.1 was tested ok, with IO-Tee, yaml packages installed), jdk 1.7 (tested with jdk 1.7.0_80) and other dependencies that this repo refers the user to other websites.
 The following installation process is verified on Ubuntu 18.04.6.

 ## Step 1: Clone gem5-NVDLA repo
 ```